KonradStanski/androidAutomate/README.md

 - Choose your device from the list.
 - From here record touch events, play touch events, explore and search installed apps, aswell as discovered the names of clickable nodes.

+### Emulator Managment
+- The CLI gives you the option of launching android emulators.
+These are only accessible if you have android studio installed and if you have already created some emulators using android studio's AVD manager.
+- For more information on using the in-built emulator managment, please refer to the [wiki](https://github.com/KonradStanski/androidAutomate/wiki/4.-Emulator-Options) and to [this](https://developer.android.com/studio/run/emulator-commandline) for all possible emulator options.

 #### How to Record Events:
 - Choose "Record Event" in the CLI menu.
 - Provide a name for the event i.e: "send_snapchat".